 Jitter refers to an inaccuracy in a mouse sensor reading the surface it’s tracking.
 Jitter often occurs at higher mouse movement speeds or higher CPIs.
 Jitter can make your cursor jump erratically, and even slight jitter could wreck a shot in an FPS or make you misclick on a unit in an RTS.

-Angle snapping, also called prediction, takes data from a mouse sensor and modifies the output with the goal of creating smoother movements.
+Angle snapping, also called prediction, takes data from a mouse sensor and modifies the output to create smoother movements.
 For example, if you try to draw a horizontal line with your mouse, it won’t be perfect—you’ll make some subtle curves in the line, especially at higher sensitivities.
 Angle snapping smooths out those curves and gives you a straight line instead.
-This is generally bad because it means your cursor movements won’t match your hand’s movements 1:1, and angle snapping isn’t going to be useful in most games.
+This is generally bad because it means your cursor movements won’t match your hand’s movements 1:1, and angle snapping will not be useful in most games.
 Thankfully, almost all gaming mice have angle snapping disabled by default.

 Acceleration is probably the most reviled, most scrutinized issue with gaming mouse sensors.
-When a mouse sensor exhibits acceleration, that means that your cursor will move faster the faster you move the mouse; this is often considered bad, because it means moving the mouse slowly six inches across a mousepad will move the cursor a different distance than moving the mouse rapidly the same distance.
+When a mouse sensor exhibits acceleration, your cursor will move faster the faster you move the mouse; this is often considered bad because moving the mouse slowly six inches across a mousepad will move the cursor differently than moving the mouse rapidly same distance.
 This introduces variability that can be hard to predict.

 Perfect control speed, or malfunction rate, refers to the speed at which the mouse can be moved while still tracking accurately.
 Most gaming mice will track extremely accurately when moved at slow speeds, but low CPI players will often move their mice large distances across the mousepads at very high speeds.
-At high speeds, and especially at high CPIs, not all mouse sensors are able to retain their tracking accuracy.
-The point at which the sensors stops tracking accurately will differ between CPI levels.
+At high speeds, especially at high CPIs, not all mouse sensors can retain their tracking accuracy.
+The point at which the sensors stop tracking accurately will differ between CPI levels.

-Lift-off distance is still a popular metric in mouse enthusiast circles, though it's not one that affects most gamers.
+Lift-off distance is still a popular metric in mouse enthusiast circles, though it does not affect most gamers.
 LOD refers to the height a mouse has to be raised before the sensor stops tracking its surface.
-Some gamers prefer a mouse with a very low lift-off distance because they play at a very low sensitivity, and often have to lift their mouse off the pad to "reset" it in a position where they can continue swiping.
-With a low LOD, the cursor isn't going to be moved erratically when the mouse is lifted up.
+Some gamers prefer a mouse with a very low lift-off distance because they play at very low sensitivity and often have to lift their mouse off the pad to reset it in a position where they can continue swiping.
+With a low LOD, the cursor will not be moved erratically when the mouse is lifted.